Tony118g/bundu-restaurant/README.md

 #### Wireframes
 I created basic wireframes of how I wanted the general layout of the site to look using [Balsamiq](https://balsamiq.com/).
 I created a wireframe for each main page layout and used it as a base to guide the way I structured and styled my pages.
 Although the site contains other pages, the layout is mostly the same and therefore I adopt their structure from these main wireframes.

-I decided to make wireframes for larger screens as I used a column based layout which meant the content would look more or less the same and would just be pushed down for smaller devices.
+I decided to make wireframes for larger screens as I used a column-based layout which meant the content would look more or less the same and would just be pushed down for smaller devices.
 The only aspect that I ended up styling differently for smaller devices were tables which I decided were better off being displayed in a different structure so that I could avoid overcrowded content.

-The final site pages are a bit different to the original wireframes and this was an expected occurance.
-I knew how I wanted the site to be structured and made wireframes to reflect my ideas so that I could use it as a guide when developing different pages.
+The final site pages are a bit different from the original wireframes and this was an expected occurrence.
+I knew how I wanted the site to be structured and made wireframes to reflect my ideas so that I could use them as a guide when developing different pages.
 The main layout is the same but small details differ from page to page due to decisions made during development in order to maintain good functionality and presentation.

 ##### Sign Up In Wireframe
 ![home page wireframe](documentation/readme-images/sign-up-wireframe.png)